kivy/kivy/doc/sources/guide/kvlang.rst

-Introduction to Kivy Language
+Introduction to the Kivy Language
 =============================

-In this part of the documentation, we'll see why Kivy language have been introduced, and how it's changing the paradigm of the coding part.
+In this part of the documentation, we'll see why the Kivy language was created, and how it changes the way you code in Kivy.

 Widget graphics
 ---------------